segabl/pd2-streamlined-heisting/README.md

 ### Improves the difficulty curve

 The vanilla difficulty curve is all over the place with some difficulties feeling exactly the same and others introducing major jumps.
-Enemy spawns are highly exaggerated, especially on Death Sentence, because issues in presets, behaviour and pathing prevent them from actually being a threat.
+Enemy spawns are highly exaggerated because issues in presets, behaviour and pathing prevent them from actually being a threat.
 Heist difficulty progression is unused and enemies will swarm you in full force as soon as a heist goes loud instead of the intended increasing force as time progresses.
 Difficulty dependent values have all been rebalanced to create a smoother curve and gradually increasing difficulties.
 Less but more responsive enemies will keep you on your toes instead of just staring you down waiting to be shot.

 - Properly scales enemy health, damage, aim and focus delay values according to difficulty
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)